 This course explores management processes such as planning, organizing, staffing, influencing, controlling, and establishing operating principles and policies by examining case material.
-Credit Hours: Lecture-3, Lab-0, Credits-3 Prerequisite(s): None

 BUS 201 ORGANIZATIONAL SUSTAINABILITY

 This course introduces students to the broad concept of organizational sustainability, including the capacity of the organization to survive economically while directly contributing to the social and environmental environments.
 Further, this course introduces students to the concept of multiple goals of organizational success in which social responsibility and environmental protection are equally essential that lead to organizational profitability.